hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 The debugged application can run locally or on a remote computer.

 ### Design Goals of the System
->What is the design rational behind the system?
-Which values are supported by the system?
-Which parts of the system reflect this rational?
-For example, auto-testing setups are designed to improve productivity by improving the workflow for TDD through providing feedback on the overall system behavior during programming.
-Smalltalk systems are designed for expressiveness and enabling understanding through allowing users to directly access and manipulate all runtime objects in the system.

 The Eclipse Debugger is mainly designed to interactively debug any kind of Java applications to find bugs faster and increase productivity.
 Therefore, the different graphical tools to inspect runtime state etc. are pluggable to allow customization to keep only those tools in direct view of the programmer which he needs for his current task.

 Many typical features needed to debug an application, like showing the current value of a variable or setting Breakpoints, are also available directly in the code editor via mouse interaction or keyboard shortcuts.
 This shall help the the programmer to stay focused on one view.